Robert P. Aitken

-Robert P. Aitken (February 5, 1819 – April 3, 1905) was a Republican politician in the U.S. state of Michigan from 1865 to 1868, a township supervisor, a fire insurance company secretary, and a farmer.
+Robert P. Aitken (February 5, 1819 – April 3, 1905) was an American politician.
+He was a member of the Republican Party and served in the Michigan House of Representatives from 1865 to 1868.
+He was also a township supervisor, a fire insurance company secretary, and a farmer.

 Early life

 Aitken was born on February 5, 1819, in what is now Perth, New York to William Aitken and Helen Aitken (née Chalmers), both of whom were born in Scotland.
 He was raised as an Episcopalian and remained a devout follower of this denomination for his entire life.
 He was the fifth of six children.
 As a teenager he worked in his uncle William Hinton's office.
 In 1842, he moved to Flint Township, Michigan.

 Career

 Political

 In 1865, Aitken was elected to the Michigan House of Representatives for Genesee County's 2nd District, and was re-elected in 1867.

 He also held the office of Supervisor of Flint Township for twenty nine years.